 It is necessary that public health, health providers, schools and those working with young people and families, community workers, and communities work together to maximise opportunities to prevent and identify alcohol/drug use among children, young people and families, and offer more wrap-around support to prevent rapid escalation of problems associated with substance use.

-The National Institute for Health and Care Excellence within the guidelines, a list of children and young people considered at risk of drug misuse.
+The National Institute for Health and Care Excellence within the guidelines, a list of children and young people considered at risk of harm from drug use.

 Further information is available in the Hull Alcohol and Drugs Partnership Strategy.